amvisca32/TheDoge/README.md

 **Description:**

-> steganography is the practice of concealing messages or information within other nonsecret data and images.
+> Steganography is the practice of concealing messages or information within other nonsecret data and images.
 The doge holds the information you want, feed the doge a _treat_ to get the hidden message.

 ## Write-up